samcaulfield/PML_IDE/README.md

 "empty" if the action has no script.
 * Enter a new script in the text box for the action and click `Submit`.

+___

+**Diagrams**

+__

+**Resource Flow**
+This feature describes the process diagram annoted with resource names showing how resources flow through the process.
+* Open PML Studio.
+* If PML Studio is already open, but the Resource Flow is not displayed, click `Tools > Resource Flow`.
+* The portion of the screen to the right of the text editor contains the graphical editor.
+This area is coloured in white.
+* Right click anywhere in the white area to open the menu.
+* From the menu option, user can click file to load a PML file.
+* User can also manually edit and add pml code in the resource flow browser under tools.
+* To display the process diagram annoted with resource names showing how resources flow through the process, scroll to resource flow under menu bar once the edit of code is completed.

+**Analysis Colored Actions**
+This feature describes how actions should get different colors if they are "miracles," "black holes," or "transformers.
+*Open PML studio
+* * If PML Studio is already open, but the Resource Flow is not displayed, click `Tools > Resource Flow`.
+* The portion of the screen to the right of the text editor contains the graphical editor.
+This area is coloured in white.
+* Right click anywhere in the white area to open the menu.
+* From the menu option, user can click file-> open from disk to load a pml file.
+* User can also manually edit pml code in the resource flow browser.
+* If "transformer" is detected, the name of the action would be highlighted in green.
+* If " blackhole" is detected, the name of the action would be highlighted in yellow.
+* If"miracle" is detected, the name of the action would be highlighted in pink.